peacekimjapan/api-guidelines/Guidelines.md

 ```

 #### 7.10.2 Error condition responses
-For nonsuccess conditions, developers SHOULD be able to write one piece of code that handles errors consistently across different Microsoft REST API Guidelines services.
+For nonsuccess conditions, developers SHOULD be able to write one piece of code that handles errors consistently across different 마이크로소프트 REST API 가이드라인 services.
 This allows building of simple and reliable infrastructure to handle exceptions as a separate flow from successful responses.
 The following is based on the OData v4 JSON spec.
 However, it is very generic and does not require specific OData constructs.